Child Molestation Defense Attorney

 Although the phrases child sexual abuse and child molestation are often used interchangeably, the charges are not identical.
 The term child molestation is only used when the victim of the sex crime is a small child or an infant.
 It is usually a single event or isolated sexual act against the child.

-A pattern of repeated sexual abuse over a period of time is referred to as child sexual abuse.
+A pattern of repeated and continuous sexual abuse over a period of time is referred to as child sexual abuse.
 It is typically used when describing sex crimes involving older kids and adolescents.

 - Child pornography